MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/installation.md

    ![Step12 Installation Complete](media/Step12-Installation_Complete.jpg)

+  >[!NOTE]
-   NOTE: It is recommended independently of the edition/version of the SQL Server you choose to use,provided that it follows the UI pre requisites, that the [SQL Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) is installed, to be sure you can connect in the right way to the different databases available on the system (since for SQL 2016 and higher you need the most recent Management Studio for loading the core Universal Inventory datasets).
+   > It is recommended independently of the edition/version of the SQL Server you choose to use,provided that it follows the UI pre requisites, that the [SQL Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) is installed, to be sure you can connect in the right way to the different databases available on the system (since for SQL 2016 and higher you need the most recent Management Studio for loading the core Universal Inventory datasets).

 1. After downloading and running SQL Management Studio installer Application, you will see the black window shown below.
 Click on “Install”.
 The installation will then run, once it is completed you will be requested to restart the computer to finalize the setup.